 Some people seem to rise up the corporate ladder faster than others.
 But what are they doing differently?

 Promotions don’t happen overnight.
+And promotions aren't handed out simply.
 You need to lay the groundwork in the preceding months – and years – to see your chances of getting that dream job increase.
-Though there aren’t ready tested shortcuts, here are some solid tips on how to get promoted fast.

 Nothing sells a worker’s capabilities more than the work itself.
-If you’re constantly producing work above and beyond expectations, that’s a sure-fire way to be considered for a more senior role.
+If your work productivity is above and beyond expectations, that’s a sure-fire way to be considered for a more senior role.

 Modesty is certainly a virtue, but sometimes doing a great job isn’t enough for a promotion.
 Find a platform to advertise your achievements and be vocal about how you’re contributing to the company’s success.
 Be your own greatest supporter and promoter, but try not to be overbearing in your confidence.
-Initiate conversations with potential managers to let them know you’re interested in taking on a role in their team.
+Initiate conversations with potential managers to let them know you’re interested in taking on more responsibilities for the team.

 Who wants to work with negative people who complain all the time?
 Leaders look for emerging talent who see opportunities, not obstacles.
 Position yourself as a problem-solver with the foresight to see future possibilities.
 It also goes without saying that you should be professional at all times.
 That means dressing professionally and being punctual, cooperative and productive – but not aggressive when challenging discussions arise.

-Last but not least, get yourself a mentor and gain some insights on how to get promoted fast.
+Last but not least, get yourself a mentor who can teach you the right leadership traits and help you gain some insights on how to get promoted fast.
 Those who attach themselves to workers higher up the ladder are more likely to be promoted.
 It certainly doesn’t hurt to have an advocate in the right places spreading the good word about your capabilities.